eduardo3g/terraform-serverless/README.md

 ### Prerequisites

 First of all, you need an AWS account and create a user with programmatic admin access.
 Then, <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html">configure the AWS CLI</a> on your workstation.
 <br/>

-Once you're done, clone this repository and move to the root directory.
+Once you're done, clone this repository and move yourself to the root directory.

 ### Environment variables

-The API depends on two external services to send e-mails and SMS.
+The API depends on two external services to send e-mails and SMSs when a new booking is registed in the DynamoDB table.
 Create accounts on each of them:
   - <a href="https://www.zoho.com/pt-br/">Zoho</a>
   - <a href="https://messagebird.com/en/">Messagebird</a>